codewithferdous/HCI/README.md

 - Audit logs & system monitoring
 - Cloud deployment & scalability

----

 ## 🎓 Academic Context
 This project is developed for **academic purposes**, demonstrating **user-centered design, role-based architecture, and professional UI/UX implementation** in a healthcare system.

----

----

-> 💡 **Tip:** Add GIFs for page transitions and interactions to make your README even more engaging!